Tip: If you can't use the 1-click tool, please follow this guide instead: Move your WordPress site within the same domain

-- Check that your website isn't bigger than 1GB (700 MB files + 300MB database).
+- Check that your website is at most 1GB (700 MB files + 300MB database).
 If it is more than 1GB, you need to do a manual migration.

-- Locate the login details for FTP and the database and keep them at hand.
+- Locate the login details for SFTP and the database and keep them at hand.

-- Find out the current table prefix in the database, and note it down.
-The prefix is the bit before the underscore, for example, "blog_" www_".
+- Find the current table prefix in the database, and note it down.
+The prefix is the bit before the underscore, for example, "blog_" or "www_".